Two new training pathways have been developed for Allergy and Immunology:

 - Providing specialist allergy care services encompassing the assessment and management of patients with a broad spectrum of common atopic and allergic conditions (such as food, drug and insect venom allergy, anaphylaxis, asthma, eczema, rhino-conjunctivitis, and urticaria and angioedema),

 - Providing clinical immunology services encompassing the assessment and management of patients with immunological conditions such as primary immunodeficiency and disorders of immune dysregulation

 - Working closely with primary care, paediatricians, and other hospital specialists to manage patients with allergic and immune-mediated disease.

-Entry into Allergy training is possible following successful completion of both a foundation programme and a core training programme.
-There are two core training programmes for Allergy training:
+Entry into Allergy and Clinical Immunology training is possible following successful completion of both a foundation programme and one of the following core training programmes:

 - Internal Medical Training (IMT) - two years

 - Acute Care Common Stem - Internal Medicine (ACCS-IM) - three years